tghosth/www/eventspast.md

 ---
-title: Upcoming Events
+title: Past Events
-subtitle: Here are events that we will be attending
+subtitle: Here are events that we were at
 #description: An example showcase page to help you easily display your work
 layout: page
 tabs: events_tabs
 showcase: events_showcase
 show_sidebar: false
 sort: year
-show_events: future
+show_events: past
 hero_height: is-small
 ---